hcsullivan12/DarkGeant4-HunterSullivan/README.md

 To see some action happen on screen, select your terminal and press enter.
 The code is presently waiting for a carriage return before it executes the run phase.

-## Using Python scripts for data analyse
+## Using Python scripts for data analysis

 The python scripts are written in python3, so be sure you have a python3 interpreter installed on your system with the necessary dependencies.